 Illustrator and Visual Artist

-Ngadi Smart is a West African Artist and Designer currently based in Abidjan, Ivory Coast, with a focus in Illustration and Photography.
+Ngadi Smart is a West African Artist and Designer, with a focus in Illustration and Photography.

 Having lived and studied Art & Design in the U.K, Canada (at OCADU) and the Ivory Coast, she has also always had an interest in a broad spectrum of cultures and subcultures, as well as a love for connecting with people from all over the world.